Book of Mormon: Inspirations

-Early observers, presuming Smith incapable of writing something as long or as complex as the Book of Mormon, often searched for a possible source he might have plagiarized.
-In the nineteenth century, a popular hypothesis was that Smith collaborated with Sidney Rigdon (a convert to the early movement whom Smith did not actually meet until after the Book of Mormon was published) to plagiarize an unpublished manuscript written by Solomon Spalding and turn into the Book of Mormon.
-Historians have considered the Spalding manuscript source hypothesis debunked since 1945, when Fawn M. Brodie thoroughly disproved it in her critical biography of Smith.
+Early observers, presuming Smith incapable of writing something as long or as complex as the Book of Mormon, often searched for a possible source from which he might have plagiarized.
+In the nineteenth century, one popular hypothesis was that Smith collaborated with Sidney Rigdon to plagiarize an unpublished manuscript written by Solomon Spalding, which he then turned into the Book of Mormon.
+Since 1945, historians have considered the Spalding manuscript source hypothesis debunked, when Fawn M. Brodie thoroughly disproved the theory in her critical biography of Smith.

-Historians since the early-twentieth century have suggested Smith was inspired by View of the Hebrews, an 1823 book which propounded the Hebraic Indian theory, since both associate American Indians with ancient Israel and describe clashes between two dualistically opposed civilizations (View as speculation about American Indian history and the Book of Mormon as its narrative).
+Since the early twentieth century, historians have suggested Smith was inspired by View of the Hebrews, an 1823 book which propounded the Hebraic Indian theory, similar in their association of American Indians with ancient Israelites and description of clashes between two dualistically opposed civilizations (View as speculation about American Indian history and the Book of Mormon as its narrative).
 Whether or not View influenced the Book of Mormon is the subject of debate.
-A pseudo-anthropological treatise, View presented allegedly empirical evidence in support of its hypothesis.
-The Book of Mormon is written as a narrative, and Christian themes predominate rather than supposedly indigenous parallels.
-Additionally, while View supposes that indigenous American peoples descended from the Ten Lost Tribes, the Book of Mormon actively rejects the hypothesis; the peoples in its narrative have an "ancient Hebrew" origin but do not descend from the lost tribes, and the perceived mystery of which the book preserves and escalates.
-The book ultimately heavily revises, rather than borrows, the Hebraic Indian theory.
+A pseudo-anthropological treatise, View presented allegedly empirical evidence in support of its hypothesis, that American Indians are dependents of one or several of the lost tribes of Israel.
+By contrast, the Book of Mormon is written as a narrative, and Christian themes predominate rather than supposedly Indigenous parallels.
+Additionally, while View supposes that Indigenous American peoples descended from the Ten Lost Tribes, a hypothesis which the Book of Mormon actively rejects; the peoples in the later narrative have an "ancient Hebrew" origin but do not descend from the lost tribes.
+Therefore, the Book of Mormon would, if anything, function as a response in direct opposition to the Hebraic Indian theory as presented in View, rather than an uncritical repetition of its contents.

-The Book of Mormon may creatively reconfigure, without plagiarizing, parts of the popular 1678 Christian allegory Pilgrim's Progress written by John Bunyan.
-For example, the martyr narrative of Abinadi in the Book of Mormon shares a complex matrix of descriptive language with Faithful's martyr narrative in Progress.
-Some other Book of Mormon narratives, such as the dream Lehi has in the book's opening, also resemble creative reworkings of Progress story arcs as well as elements of other works by Bunyan, such as The Holy War and Grace Abounding.
+The Book of Mormon may creatively reconfigure, without plagiarizing, parts of the popular 1678 Christian allegory The Pilgrim's Progress written by John Bunyan.
+For example, the Book of Mormon's martyr narrative of Abinadi shares a complex matrix of descriptive language with Faithful's martyr narrative in Progress.
+Some other Book of Mormon narratives, such as the dream of Lehi in the book's opening, also resemble story arcs from Progress in addition to elements of other works by Bunyan, such as The Holy War and Grace Abounding.

-Historical scholarship also suggests it's plausible for Smith to have produced the Book of Mormon himself, based on his knowledge of the Bible and enabled by a democratizing religious culture.
+Historical scholarship also suggests it is plausible for Smith to have produced the Book of Mormon himself, based on his knowledge of the Bible and enabled by a democratizing religious culture interspersed by intense periods of popular Christian revivalism, namely the Second Great Awakening.

 Content

 Presentation

-The English text of the Book of Mormon resembles the style of the King James Version of the Bible, though its rendering can sometimes be repetitive and difficult to read.
-Nevertheless, narratively and structurally the book is complex and carefully crafted with multiple arcs that diverge and converge in the story while contributing to the book's overarching plot and themes.
-Historian Daniel Walker Howe concluded in his own appraisal that the Book of Mormon "is a powerful epic written on a grand scale" and "should rank among the great achievements of American literature".